Used Boat News 17 Sep 2017

 Boats that are in poor condition bring cheap prices and boats in great condition are worth more.
 Maybe twice as much.
 Not many sailors today are interested in project boats.
-Project boats are cheap to buy, but cost lots of money to make useable.
+Project boats are cheap to buy, but they cost lots of money to make useable.
 Boat parts and pieces are not cheap.

 The Com-Pac 23 has joined our trailable fleet of sailboats.
 It was an in-the-water boat before.
 Com-Pac is building a mast raising system for the 23 and “The Sailboat Company” has an electric mast raising system for the 23.
 The boat has always been an excellent sailboat with just that one small flaw, getting the mast up and down was difficult.
 Push a button and watch the mast go up is really cool.
 With the mast raising system, the 23 is a true go anywhere and see everything boat.

 We just installed a Yanmar 2YM15 in a Com-Pac 25.
 That's going to be the replacement engine for the 27s and maybe the 23s.
-Com-Pac does that engine in their new 23Ds and just maybe we can do as a replacement in older 23Ds and maybe outboard 23s too.
+Com-Pac does that engine in their new 23Ds and just maybe we can do it as a replacement in older 23Ds and maybe outboard 23s too.
 A mast raising system and a diesel on trailer is an interesting combination.